2023 Best Value Clinical/Medical Laboratory Science Bachelor's Degree Schools in the New England Region

 Full Clinical/Medical Laboratory Science at Rhode Island College Report

-University of Connecticut ranked #8 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools in the New England Region list.
+University of Connecticut came in at #8 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools in the New England Region ranking.
 UCONN is a fairly large public school located in the suburb of Storrs.

-University of Bridgeport ranked #9 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools in the New England Region list.
-UBridgeport is a small private not-for-profit school located in the medium-sized city of Bridgeport.
+University of Bridgeport came in at #9 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools in the New England Region ranking.
+UBridgeport is a small private not-for-profit school located in the midsize city of Bridgeport.

-Out-of-state tuition fees for undergraduate students at UBridgeport are $35,760 per year.
+The average tuition and fees for an out-of-state undergraduate student at UBridgeport are $35,760 a year.

 Explore the best clinical/medical laboratory science colleges for a specific state in the New England region.